staylor/wordpress-4.4/_posts/2015-08-23-multisite-the-next-generation.md

 ---
 layout: post
-title: Multisite Improvements
+title: Multisite, the Next Generation
-permalink: /multisite-improvements/
+permalink: /multisite-the-next-generation/
-elevator_pitch: Believe it or not, Multisite isn't perfect and there are some improvements we can make
+elevator_pitch: Believe it or not, Multisite isn't perfect and there are some improvements we can make for the future
 ---

 Led by: `jeremyfelt`